dev-seun/python_for_monnify/README.md

 ```

 NOTE: The above required parameter are to be passed to the method.
-NOTE: refStart is a parameter that determine the text starting your transaction reference code for custimization you can change it to your preferred code, the default is MFY_PY.
 NOTE: redirectUrl is the url where monnify will redirect your user after a successful or a failed transaction process.
 I will suggest you create a page withing your site or application that will take response payload from monnify after redirecting to your redirect page because while redirecting to this page monnify send a response payload.
 NOTE: Always check verify transaction status using ***validateTransactionStatus*** method from monnify before given value to customers.